What You Cannot Bring on a Cruise (And What to Know Before Packing)

 Most cruise lines do not allow surge protectors in cabins because they can interfere with the ship’s electrical systems.

-Standard multi-outlet USB chargers are usually allowed, but it is still a good idea to check the rules for your specific cruise line before packing.
+Standard multi-outlet USB chargers are usually allowed, but it is still a good idea to check your cruise line’s specific guidelines before packing.

-Cabins typically include a few outlets, but bringing a simple USB charging hub can help families keep phones and devices charged.
+Cabins typically include a limited number of outlets, so a simple USB charging hub can still be helpful.

 Alcohol Limits